Bonnie Blue flag: In popular culture

 In the 1936 novel by Margaret Mitchell and the 1939 film Gone with the Wind, Rhett Butler nicknames his newborn daughter "Bonnie Blue" after Melanie Wilkes remarks that her eyes will be "as blue as the bonnie blue flag."

 Both flag and song appear in the film Gods and Generals (2003).

-In 2012, Irish folk singer, Derek Warfield, released an album called Bonnie Blue Flag, celebrating the Confederate Army and particularly the Irish people who fought for the Confederacy.
+Around 2003, Irish folk singer Derek Warfield released an album called Bonnie Blue Flag, celebrating the Confederate Army and particularly the Irish people who fought for the Confederacy.

+Bo Bice, performed "The Bonnie Blue Flag" on the Nashville Public Television program Civil War Songs and Stories and as part of the Tennessee Civil War 150 series.
+For this rendition, he was accompanied by musicians Bart Walker and Jeff Bradshaw, and their performance seamlessly integrated his Southern rock style with the traditional Civil War-era composition.
+The flag was prominently displayed during the singer's performance.

+Bonnie Flag in Argentina is a brand specializing in home water purification systems, offering filters, reverse osmosis equipment, and related accessories to ensure safe and healthy water.